 Meet our Board

-Cynthia Morris is the mother of Mark Curtis (6th) and David Curtis (5th).
+Cynthia Morris is the mother of Mark Curtis (class of 2022) and David Curtis (class of 2023).
 Her family came to Oak Hill in 2010 looking for a community with differentiated learning in the classroom and a superior and personalized student/teacher ratio.
-Cynthia and her husband Craig Curtis run a wholesale distribution warehouse called Petersen-Arne, providing weekly replenishment to retail stores and ecommerce fulfillment in the sewing and crafting categories.
+Cynthia operates a wholesale distribution warehouse, Petersen-Arne, that provides weekly replenishment to retail stores and ecommerce fulfillment in the sewing and crafting categories.
 Cynthia serves on both the Finance and Facilities committees of the Board of Trustees.
-She has been a driving force, together with Jesse Elliott, for the six major campus improvement and building projects we’ve experienced every year since 2012, including this school year’s completion of the Hill Art Studios and barn renovation complex, remodeling of the MacDonald building creating new classrooms, and repurposing of the Cottage and Gonyea House into our new administrative core at the heart of campus.
+She has been a driving force, together with Jesse Elliott, for the six major campus improvement and building projects we’ve experienced every year since 2012, including the Hill Art Studios and barn renovation complex, remodeling of the MacDonald building creating new classrooms, and repurposing of the Cottage and Gonyea House into our new administrative core at the heart of campus.
 What Cynthia loves most about Oak Hill is that it provides what she wishes every kid could have: a caring community of bright and tolerant-minded professionals, dedicated to supporting every child to be the best they can be, while exploring all facets of academic and creative achievement in a safe, supportive, and inspiring natural setting.

-Nathan Mattox, spouse Leslie Mattox, daughter Samantha Mattox (6th Grade), and son Nathan Mattox, Jr. (Oak Hill School 2013) have been with Oak Hill School since Nathan Jr. entered the 8th grade in 2008, with Samantha beginning kindergarten in 2009.
+Nathan Mattox, spouse Leslie Mattox, daughter Samantha Mattox (class of 2022), and son Nathan Mattox, Jr. (Oak Hill School 2013) have been with Oak Hill School since Nathan Jr. entered the 8th grade in 2008, with Samantha beginning kindergarten in 2009.
 He is semi-retired after a 28-year career in the automotive industry, and currently owns and manages residential and commercial properties in Oregon and Alaska.
-His current position on the Oak Hill School board is Vice Chair and Treasurer and he also serves on the finance committee.
+Currently, he is Vice Chair of the OHS Board of Trustees and also serves as Development Committee Chair.
 If you ask him what he loves most about OHS, you might get a deer in the headlights look, because “when you are part of a school with so many wonderful things it is hard to pinpoint one.
 Today I will say it’s my impressionable daughter being taught by faculty and staff that truly care about her future and success.
 Tomorrow I know I will say it’s the luscious 72-Acre campus that we all get to enjoy.”

-Ingrid Skoog is the most recent addition to the Oak Hill Board of Trustees.
-Her daughter Emma Miller will be starting her Junior year in the fall of 2016 after having come to Oak Hill in 2013.
+Ingrid Skoog is the parent of Emma Miller, class of 2017.
 Ingrid is a Registered Dietitian Nutritionist and Exercise Physiologist who specializes in performance nutrition and women’s nutritional health.
 Currently Ingrid is a faculty member in the College of Public Health and Human Sciences at Oregon State University where she is an instructor and coordinator of online (Ecampus) course offerings for the nutrition major.
 In addition, Ingrid is the owner of Momentum Nutrition Coaching here in Eugene.
 As a part of the Oak Hill community, Ingrid has been heavily involved in providing nutritional support for the cross country team, and serving as a parent judge for the Debate team.
 In addition, she has helped with Oak Hill Preview Day, faculty and staff appreciation efforts, and the annual auction.
 Ingrid has served on several national boards, and looks forward collaborating with the current trustees toward realizing Oak Hills short and long term goals and its commitment to providing an exceptional educational experience for all of its students.